Alan Trejo Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.56 team ERA ranks 22nd across all MLB pitching staffs.
+- The Diamondbacks have the 18th-ranked team ERA across all MLB pitching staffs (4.54).

-- Diamondbacks pitchers combine to give up 33 total home runs at a rate of 1.2 per game (to rank 21st in baseball).
+- The Diamondbacks rank 19th in baseball in home runs given up (33 total, 1.2 per game).

-- The Diamondbacks will look to Henry (0-0) in his second start this season.
+- Nelson (1-1) gets the starting nod for the Diamondbacks in his sixth start of the season.
+He's put together a 5.33 ERA in 27 2/3 innings pitched, with 17 strikeouts.

-- His last time out was on Tuesday against the Kansas City Royals, when the left-hander tossed 4 1/3 innings, surrendering three earned runs while allowing four hits.
+- In his last outing on Wednesday against the Kansas City Royals, the right-hander threw five innings, giving up four earned runs while surrendering 11 hits.

+- The 25-year-old has put up an ERA of 5.33, with 5.7 strikeouts per nine innings, in five games this season.
+Opponents are batting .276 against him.

 © 2023 Data Skrive.
 All rights reserved.